 Essential quality procedures for any company that machines marine components

 Quality procedures are also critical to achieve the pinpoint accuracy that a truly watertight seal needs.
-First-off inspection by skilled machinists or inspectors checks that a machining programme is running correctly, the material is loaded properly, and everything is working as it should.
+First-off inspection by skilled inspectors checks that a machining programme is running correctly, the material is loaded properly, and everything is working as it should.
 Once the first off has been checked and signed off, the remainder can then be manufactured.

 For long runners, checking a set quantity at agreed batch numbers ensures that any tool-wear or other fluctuations within a machining process are being managed, and the machine continues to run within tolerances.

-Final inspection of manufacturing then gives the assurance that each component is fully water-tight.
+Final inspection of manufacturing then gives the assurance that each component is fully water tight.
 Certification is usually available for proof of inspection.

 Look for a company that has documented machining and inspection procedures that are followed consistently.
 This will give you the guarantee that every component will achieve the exacting standards required to be corrosion-proof and watertight within marine applications.